You can live a healthier life and possibly relieve some of your pain from our advice. Here are some tips that can keep your feet healthy:

 Avoid Shoes with High-to Toe Offset

 We all like pretty shoes, especially high heels.
 However, these modern and dressy shoes are not functional.
 They actually restrict your feet from performing naturally.
 In the long term, they are bad for your feet health.
 You can determine the functionality of your shoes by looking at the heel-toe drop.
 It is the height difference between your heels and toes.
 When the difference is higher, there will be more stress placed on your feet and lower legs.
 It makes it difficult to stand and walk naturally.
 As a result, it can contribute to serious consequences for your back after prolonged use.

 Change Your Shoes Regularly

 You should change your running shoes if it is worn for more than four months.
-Check the bottom of shoes to check the damages of them Always replace your shows on a regular basis just like your changing your tires!
+Check the bottom of shoes for damages of the soles.
+Always replace your shoes on a regular basis just like the frequency of changing your tires!

 Wear Flats Shoes which Allows your Toes to Move

 You will reduce the chances to develop injuries including ankle spaces and the ones that caused by overuse syndrome by strengthening your toes and calves.
 Paying attention most to your calves will help keep your feet healthy.

 Strengthen your Toes and Ankles

 By strengthening your toes and ankles, you will keep a normal gait pattern, prevent repetitive stress and weight on joints, maintain a normal arch, so that your strong foot helps your knee and hip to move and perform much better.

 Here is a practice that helps you to strengthen your calves, toes extensor and improve the movements for your toes, which you need for normal walking.